Official-MoonDao/docusaurus/docs/constitution.md

 If any treasury signers decide to veto the proposal and not sign the transaction, they must include written reasoning and publish it for DAO members on why they believe the execution of the transaction would put in jeopardy the long-term health of the DAO.

 ## <ins>3.
 Organizational Structure</ins>

 MoonDAO is organized into two major organizational structures, MoonDAO Projects and MoonDAO Guilds.

 ### 3.1 Projects

 MoonDAO Projects are non-perpetual, goal-based teams that are voted by the community to act as trusted executors on behalf of the DAO to complete an objective.
 Projects can apply for a budget from the community, and once the project is passed, then the Rocketeers have all authority around who is part of the project, how the budget is spent, and strategy around execution.
 Once the project’s original mission is completed the team may be disbanded to work on other projects.
-[Specification for how MoonDAO projects operate can be found here.](/project-guidelines) Rocketeers may have whatever consensus mechanism they would like internally (e.g. they may do one-person-one-vote, token voting, or just let the stewards have control).
+[Specification for how MoonDAO projects operate can be found here.](/project-guidelines) Project stewards may have whatever consensus mechanism they would like internally (e.g. they may do one-person-one-vote, token voting, or just let the stewards have control).
 This includes how they decide over their votes in the Senate.

 ### 3.2 Guilds

 MoonDAO Guilds are talent pools to onboard, orient, and train members to complete bounties for MoonDAO projects.
-Guilds are managed by Guild stewards, who are responsible for interviewing members to ensure they have the necessary skills relevant to their guild.
-Guild Stewards ensure the quality of guild members, and help them get started on MoonDAO bounties, and eventually projects.
+Guilds are managed by MoonDAO stewards, who are responsible for interviewing members to ensure they have the necessary skills relevant to the guild.
+Stewards ensure the quality of guild members, and help them get started on MoonDAO bounties, and eventually projects.

 ## <ins>4.
 Rules of Coordination</ins>